Nessvah/natours/README.md

 # Natours

-A brief description of whati this project does and who it's for
+A fully responsive and beautiful webpage for a tours company created with only HTML and CSS (SCSS).

 ## Demo